Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Experimental process and setup

-All test systems were instrumented to capture system events, agent logs, exported reports, and backend errors.
-Where available, raw JSON/BSON dumps, database error logs, and UI traces were retained for post-mortem analysis.
-Proof-of-concept artifacts and any reproduction materials were handled in accordance with institutional disclosure policies and stored on isolated lab infrastructure.
+All systems were instrumented to capture system events, agent logs, exported reports, and backend errors.
+When available, we retained raw JSON/BSON dumps, database error logs, and UI traces for post-mortem analysis.
+Proof-of-concept artifacts and reproduction materials were handled under institutional disclosure policies and stored on isolated lab infrastructure.